 Between Willcox, Arizona, and El Paso, Texas, I passed through cattle country.
 I can’t imagine what the cows find to graze on in the desert.
 I passed huge fenced pistachio orchards, countless rows of trees spaced carefully on bare ground.
 At 4,585 feet, I crossed the Continental Divide.

 To the east of El Paso are miles of junkyards, body shops, and “gentlemen’s” clubs.
 Eventually, the scenery improves.
 Unusual mountain formations erupt on the horizon.
 Hills sprawl, thick with yellow grass and soaptree yucca.

 I stopped along the road to take a photo of El Capitan, a landmark peak within Guadalupe Mountains National Park.
 (Guadalupe’s El Capitan is not to be confused with Yosemite’s.)

-The park, a hiker’s paradise, contains a higher peak, Guadalupe, at nearly nine-thousand feet.
-Native Americans lived in the mountains twelve- to fourteen-thousand years ago and left behind arrowheads, baskets, pottery and rock art.
+The park, a hiker’s paradise, contains a higher peak, Guadalupe, at nearly nine thousand feet.
+Native Americans lived in the mountains up to fourteen thousand years ago and left behind arrowheads, baskets, pottery, and rock art.

 In the 1500s the Spanish arrived.
 They introduced horses to the indigenous Mescalero Apache, who remained in the mountains through the mid-1800s.